 Related: Aloo Palak Paratha Recipe

 This ‘Palak Patta Chaat’ is quite similar to Dahi papdi chaat, but instead of papdi palak patta pakoras are used as a base, and rest is the same.
+SO we can call it a cousin of Dahi papdi chaat. :)

 This recipe for palak patta chaat is an excellent amalgamation of supremely crispy, crunchy and soft textures, due to crispy and fried pakoras, crunchy onions, chilled yogurt, and semi-liquid chutneys.